ibm-cloud-docs/vpc/console-tutorial.md

 For more information about how to connect to your instance, see [Connecting to Linux instances](/docs/vpc?topic=vpc-vsi_is_connecting_linux).

-To connect to a Windows image, log in using its decrypted password.
+To connect to a Windows&reg image, log in using its decrypted password.
 For instructions, see [Connecting to your Windows instance](/docs/vpc?topic=vpc-vsi_is_connecting_windows).

 ## Monitoring your instance
 {: #monitoring-your-instance}